popphp/pop-auth/README.md

-Pop Auth
+pop-auth
 ========

 [![Build Status](https://travis-ci.org/popphp/pop-auth.svg?branch=master)](https://travis-ci.org/popphp/pop-auth)

 OVERVIEW
 --------
-Pop Auth is a component of the Pop PHP Framework 2.
-It provides integrated adapters to authenticate users with a file, a database, over HTTP or with a LDAP server.
+`pop-auth` provides integrated adapters to authenticate users with a file, a database, over HTTP or with a LDAP server.
 It also includes support for authenticating using encrypted passwords.

+`pop-auth` is a component of the [Pop PHP Framework 2](http://www.popphp.org/).

 INSTALL
 -------